openbabel/documentation/Cheminf101/represent.rst

 details.

-Connection tables can capture the valence model of chemistry fairly well, but they suffer from two problems:
+Connection tables can capture the valence model of chemistry fairly well, but they suffer from three problems:

-They are very inefficient, taking on the order of a dozen or two of bytes of data per atom and per bond.
+1. They are very inefficient, taking on the order of a dozen or two of bytes of data per atom and per bond.
 Newer line notations (discussed below) represent a molecules with an average of 1.2 to 1.5 bytes per atom, or 6-8 bytes per atom if coordinates are added.

-Many suffered from lack of specificity.
+2. Many suffered from lack of specificity.
 For example, since hydrogens are often not specified, there can be ambiguity as to the electronic state of some molecules, because the connection-table format does not explicitly state the valence assumptions.

-Most mix the concept of *connectivity* (what are the atoms and how are they connected?) with other data such as 2D and 3D coordinates.
+3. Most mix the concept of *connectivity* (what the atoms are and how they are connected) with other data such as 2D and 3D coordinates.
 For example, if you had two different conformers of a molecule, most connection tables would require you to specify the entire molecule twice, even though the connection table is identical in